Hapkido: Choi Yong-sool

-Chang (Jang) In Mok
+Chang (Jang) In-mok

-Grand Patriarch Jang In Mok (born 1912.08.15) of Taegue City, who also trained under Takeda Sokaku's linage, returned to Taegue City, Korea in 1945, like Grand Patriarch Choi Yong-Sul.
-He was a doctor of oriental medicine and taught his Aikijitsu as Hapkido.
-Dr Jang-in Mok learned the Dae Dong Ryu Yu Sul Hapkido from his teacher Masuta Yutaka and his teacher Takeda Sokaku in Japan.
-Choi Yong-sool trained many students, but Jang In Mok only trained a few.
-He had notable students such as Han-young Choi (Chun Ki Do), Jang Seeung Ho, Song Joon Hwi, Hu Il Wong (teacher of Peter and Joseph Kim), and Song Il Hun.
-The Dae Don Ryu Sul system was introduced to Korea in 1960 by him.
-The first time he learned martial arts was in Japan, where he learned Daito-ryu Jujisu in September 1928.
-He received his certificate in 1935 from Masuta Yutaka, a student of Takeda Sodaku.
+Grand Patriarch Jang In-mok (born 15 August 1912) of Daegu, who also trained under Takeda Sokaku's lineage, returned to Daegu in 1945 like Grand Patriarch Choi Yong-sul.
+He was a doctor of Oriental medicine and taught aikijitsu as hapkido.
+Jang learned Dae Dong Ryu Yu Sul Hapkido from his teachers Masuta Yutaka and Takeda Sokaku in Japan.
+Choi Yong-sool trained many students but Jang only trained a few.
+Jang's notable students included Han-young Choi (Chun Ki Do), Jang Seeung-ho, Song Joon-hwi, Hu Il-wong (teacher of Peter and Joseph Kim) and Song Il-hun.
+He introduced the Dae Don Ryu Sul system to Korea in 1960.
+He first learned martial arts in Japan in September 1928 with Daito-ryu Jujitsu and received his certificate in 1935 from Yutaka, a student of Sodaku.